Aikido News 2011

 Looking back at last years windup (Merry XMAS and happy new year 2010) its great to see the dojo and everyone growing in Aiki together and an enthusasium for learning Aiki shared by all at the dojo.

-Visiting Japan brings with it the pleasure of seeing old and new friends again, some indulgence in my favourite hobby of aikido (a kind of energy minimisation problem in a martial context) and the very serious business of sports and sports engineering.
+e in my favourite hobby of aikido (a kind of energy minimisation problem in a martial context) and the very serious business of sports and sports engineering.
 Last month was my most recent trip which might be of mild intrest.See Business and Pleasure for more

 With the silly season now well and truly upon, we decided last night to continue to practice till XMAS, break till the New Year and then restart on the 3rd.
 Thus there will be no class Dec 27th and 29th.